KonaTeam/kona-api/sections/spaces.md

     "name":"Neightborhood HOA",
     "details":"Where we discuss our nieghborhood",
     "category":1,
-    "welcome_message":"Please create a new conversation for each HOA issue to be discussed."
+    "welcome_message":"Please create a new conversation for each HOA issue to be discussed.", "updated_at":1372091733000,
-    "updated_at":1372091733000,
     "picture_thumb":"https://www.kona.com/kona/images/defaultproject.png"
     "href":"https://api.kona.com/spaces/2"